DentalTech/dentist/README.md

 - The 'recent news' section in the blog should link to recent blog posts
 - After separating my settings file I had an error retrieving static files, which I resolved by moving the static files into the settings directory.
 I'm not sure which settings to fix to move it back out of there.
 - I don't have a satisfactory level of unit testing coverage (Appointments App not covered yet).
+- 2 appointments can be created at the same time.
+- I couldn't save the Stripe keys as environment variables.
+- Users can't currently reschedule appointments.